-As with the first volume, Briggs has adapted three of the episodes from the TV show, more for less directly, while one is entirely his creation.
-The third play, Hammer into Anvil (from the episode scripted by Roger Woddis), is the closest adaptation to the original TV show – it was never a great favourite of mine to be honest, one of the more conventionally plotted in fact, but works extremely well on audio as a duel of wits between a particularly nasty Number 2 and Number 6 with their relationship paradoxically flipped.
+As with the first volume, Briggs has adapted three of the episodes from the TV show, more or less directly, while one is entirely his creation.
+The third play, Hammer into Anvil (from the episode scripted by Roger Woddis), is the closest adaptation to the original TV show – it was never a great favourite of mine to be honest, one of the more conventionally plotted in fact but works extremely well on audio as a duel of wits between a particularly nasty Number 2 and Number 6, with their relationship paradoxically flipped.
 As with the entire box set, the narrative blends seamlessly from one tale into another, to create one giant narrative.
 The climax comes with Living in Harmony, an original by Briggs that acts as the finale to the set.
 Cheekily it is given the same title as one of the TV episodes even though they have nothing in common.
 I shan’t say too much about it, other than to say that is is an appropriately risky idea with its roots deep in the original show and that it is superbly executed and provides an open-ended but emotionally resonant conclusion.
 A third series has been promised – let’s just hope we won’t have to wait quite so long for it this time, please!

 Writer: Nicholas Briggs